top of page

 Ever since psychologists recognized that good self esteem was a necessary ingredient to a happy life, parents have been looking for ways to build their children’s self esteem.
 Most of us believe that when our children are good at things, they tend to feel good about themselves.
 So the question becomes, how do we make our kids believe they’re good at things?

 If you’re a Tiger parent, the answer is clear: the child will believe they’re good when they are objectively among the best.
 They must be pushed to excel, to live up to their potential across a range of skills.
 An Elephant parent would suggest that their child needs to be nurtured, to be praised, to have their small triumphs celebrated.
-And a Snowplow parent would tend to push away their child’s obstacles in an effort to make their child’s successes more frequent.
+And a Snowplow parent would tend to push aside their child’s obstacles in an effort to make their child’s successes more frequent.

 Unfortunately, all three of these strategies can fall short.
 Tiger children often end up in an endless pursuit of parental approval that is always just out of reach, uncertain whether they’re loved for their achievements or themselves.
 Elephant children are not blind to their status among their peers, and quickly see through the praise of their parents to the reality of their average (or below average) performance.
 And Snowplow children are equally aware of the path that has been carved for them, and wonder if they could achieve anything significant on their own.